 The pen, text, shapes, note and stamps tools are similarly easy to use.

 When J.R.
 Bookwalter reviewed the app for MacWorld, he found the stamps tool the biggest improvement: “Editing may be the star of PDF Expert 2, but there are welcome improvements to the existing annotation lineup as well.
 The biggest is Stamps, which allow users to markup documents using virtual imprints; a wide variety are included, but you can also create your own.
 The crop tool also comes in handy, offering the option to trim just the current page, or an entire document at once.”

-PDF Expert's annotation features take it from being just a PDF reader to a tool for actively working with information.
-That's great for study, effective for marking assignments submitted as PDFs, and useful for editors.
+My personal take: PDF Expert’s annotation features take it from being just a PDF reader to a tool for actively working with information.
+That’s great for study, effective for marking assignments submitted as PDFs, and useful for editors.

 2. Edit Your PDF Documents

 PDF editing is a new feature for PDF Expert version 2.
 MacWorld’s J.R.
 Bookwalter found it quick and easy, but lacking in features.
 “By far the most impressive new features are the ability to edit text and images.
 Whether fixing a last-minute typo or swapping out a company logo, PE2’s slick user interface makes it a snap, although the tools are fairly basic.
 I successfully replaced one image from a magazine article, but couldn’t match the 20-degree angle of the original; the rotate tools only work 45 degrees at a time.”

 To test the app’s editing ability, I selected Edit at the top of our PDF user manual.
 Four new options appeared: Text, Image, Link and Redact.

 I selected Text and some controls appeared on the right of the screen.
 When clicking on text in the document, the font settings changed to match the text.